-We ask elementary, middle, and high school students to meet their parents in the Gathering Room when their RE class ends.
-This way, parents can begin socializing and RE teachers do not feel rushed to finish their lesson or activity.
+We ask elementary, middle, and high school students to meet their parents in the Gathering Room when their RCE class ends.
+This way, parents can begin socializing, and RCE teachers do not feel rushed to finish their lesson or activity.

 Infants, toddlers, and preschool children stay in the Under 5’s classroom until they are picked up by a parent or adult designee.

-The mission of the UUCC Religious Education (RE) program is to provide children with a fun, caring, and spiritual environment in which they are encouraged to ask spiritual questions and develop Unitarian Universalist values.
-We aim to carry out the mission of the RE program in a spirit of love, trust, cooperation, patience, and mutual respect.
+The mission of the UUCC Religious and Character Education (RCE) program is to provide children and teens with a fun, safe, and caring environment in which they are encouraged to explore ethics and spirituality guided by Unitarian Universalist principles.
+We aim to carry out the mission of the RCE program in the spirit of love, trust, cooperation, patience, and mutual respect.

-An RE Committee helps to plan and direct curricula, budget, special events, etc. For more information call our church office at 708-481-5339.
+An RCE Committee helps to plan and direct curricula, budget, special events, etc. For more information call our church office at 708-481-5339.

 - set a tone of respect and caring